sass/sass/doc-src/HAML_CHANGELOG.md

 * Make the error message for `- end` a little more intuitive based on user feedback.

+* Compatibility with methods like `form_for`
+  that return strings rather than concatenate to the template in Rails 3.

+* Add a {Haml::Helpers#with_tabs with_tabs} helper,
+  which sets the indentation level for the duration of a block.

 ## 2.2.20

 [Tagged on GitHub](http://github.com/nex3/haml/commit/2.2.20).